 The think tank uses the analytical tools of economics and blends them with the insights of business leaders; it examines microeconomic industry trends to give a deeper understanding of the macroeconomic forces affecting business strategy and public policy.

-MGI’s current research focuses on six themes: productivity and growth, natural resources, labour markets, the evolution of global financial markets, the economic impact of technology and innovation, and urbanization.
+MGI’s current research focuses on six themes: productivity, competitiveness and growth, natural resources, labor markets, the evolution of global financial markets, the economic impact of technology and innovation, and urbanization & infrastructure.
 More recently, reports have covered topics on the digital economy, the impact of AI, and income inequality.